pivotal-cf/docs-mongodb/index.html.md

 This is documentation for the [MongoDB service](https://network.pivotal.io/products/p-mongodb) for [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF).

-**This product is currently available as a free unsupported product from Pivotal Network, it is not actively maintained or updated with new versions or bug fixes.**
+<p class="note"><strong>Note</strong>:This product is no longer being maintained or updated with new versions, it has also been removed from Pivotal Network.
+If you require access to an older version of the product please contact Pivotal Support</p>

 ## Product snapshot